 In the wake of the Kavanaugh confirmation, The Circus travels to California to take the temperature of the political and policy resistance to the Trump administration.
 With almost a dozen house seats currently held by Republicans in serious contention, any potential blue wave in the midterm elections will begin here.
 The hosts interview key players from across the political spectrum to determine the current state of California politics, how they got where they are, and where they are headed.

+Donald Trump has hit the campaign trail in a big way to aid Republicans in their election efforts, and he is painting frightening pictures to motivate his base.
+In response, prominent Democrats are issuing dire warnings of what will happen if their party doesn't retake at least some control.
 With the midterm elections only days away, The Circus travels to rallies and campaign stops around the country to find out how both sides are pulling out all the stops to win these all-important races.

 This special one-hour season finale is all about the midterms: before, during and after.
 In the run-up to election day, The Circus visits some of the high-profile campaigns to catch their final pushes.
 On election day, we're backstage and on set at The Late Show with Stephen Colbert, where John Heilemann and Alex Wagner are guests as the results are coming in.
 Then we cover the fallout of the historic election, from Trump's reaction to the surprising changes to the political landscape in Washington and beyond.